ubccr/akrr/docs/notes/AKRR_Install_notes.md

 	- some sort of firewall blocking things?
 	- The fix to this was just to not ping when trying to get there, so I had to look at the -h for akrr resource DUH - lesson learned: look at -h for everything too

 - Update: able to successfully connect to vortex.ccr.buffalo.edu, and able to run all the job things, based off of guide in repo, it all ran successfully

+## Running hpcc tests with akrr - a new saga